marcusoftnet/marcusoftnet.github.io/_posts/2009-05-14-sprint-planner-helper-final.md

 target="_blank">Ethiopia</a>.
 I am not sure why – but it made me think about the project, the scope and purpose.

-First and foremost – I am not working, i am on parental leave.
+First and foremost – I am not working, I am on parental leave.
 That means this is my spare time project and I <a href="http://www.marcusoft.net/2009/01/what-to-do-now-sprint-planner-helper.html" target="_blank">promised myself</a> that I would end it if I didn’t feel